dyegos/StudioGhibliMovies/README.md

 - SwiftLint for keeping code consistency based on the best practices for Swift.

 This project was made using the concept of MVVM and dependency injections to pass data between controllers.
-The Network layer is a simple enum based types which together with protocols make it easily to expand and maintain
+The Network layer is a simple enum based which together with protocols make it easy to expand and maintain.